CEO, Clinical Psychologist

 Leanne is a rehabilitation physician, and member of the Australasian Faculty of Rehabilitation Medicine and Royal Australasian College of Physicians.
 She is experienced in the rehabilitation of brain and spinal cord injury, amputation injuries, orthopaedic trauma, and pain conditions.
 She has worked at Burwood Hospital in the Spinal Unit, Brain Injury Unit, and Pain Clinic and Artificial Limb Centre.
 At Southern Rehab she provides the specialist medical assessment for the concussion service.

 Heather joined the Southern Rehab team in 2017 after moving to New Zealand from Canada.
-She completed her training in Canada and holds a Master of Science in Physical Therapy degree as well as a Honours Bachelor of Kinesiology degree.
+She completed her training in Canada and holds a Master of Science in Physical Therapy degree as well as an Honours Bachelor of Kinesiology degree.
 Heather has worked in neurological and orthopaedic rehabilitation both hospital and community settings.
-At Southern Rehab she works across the concussion service, vocational rehabilitation, and training for independence programmes and is looking forward to completing further courses in pain management and vestibular rehabilitation.
+At Southern Rehab she works across the concussion service, vocational rehabilitation, and training for independence programmes.
+Heather is completing further training in pain management and vestibular rehabilitation.

 After working for 6 years as an administrator in GP rooms, Laura joined the team at Southern Rehab in July 2017.
 Laura enjoys the daily interaction with clients, and as your first point of contact, she is happy to answer any questions you may have or direct you to the right person